Joanie Leeds

-Joanie Leeds (born Joan Leibowitz in October 1978) is a Grammy-award winning musician best known for her work as a children's musical artist.
+Joanie Leeds (born Joan Leibowitz; October 1978) is a Grammy-award winning musician best known for her work as a children's musical artist.

 Early life and education

 Growing up in Miami, Florida in a Jewish family, Leeds took voice lessons as a child and was involved in school choirs and musical theater performances throughout her high school years.
 She taught herself how to play guitar and began song-leading at her summer camp and youth group conventions.
 As a musical theater and drama major at Syracuse University's College of Visual and Performing Arts, she began writing her own original music and recorded her first album her senior year of college.
 In 2000, she recorded her first full-length CD, My Job Application Knows More about Me Than You Do, while finishing her senior year of Syracuse.